-With the NFL season finally here, join Jim Bob Morris every Sunday at 8am from our studios, for Gameday insight, big name guests, Tequila Tailgate ideas, gameday fandomamonium and all the ways fans can experience and enjoy the big season ahead!
+With the NFL season wrapping up, join Jim Bob Morris every Friday morning at 9am after Kincaid & Dallas for a sneak peak of whats coming up Sunday at 8am from our studios, for Gameday insight, big name guests, Tequila Tailgate ideas, gameday fandomamonium and all the ways fans can experience and enjoy the big season ahead!

 Listen as Jim Bob Morris gives insight to that highlight teams and traditions for generations past, present and also forging a future for fans and America’s longstanding love for the NFL.

 Jim Bob Morris is a former professionalAmerican football player who played safety for the Green Bay Packers in 1987–88 in the NFL and played in the USFL for three years with the San Antonio Gunslingers and Memphis Showboats.
 Morris is the CEO of Wanna, Morris Packaging, and El Bandido Yankee.

 Jim Bob grew up in Virgil, Kansas, population 60.
 He attended Hamilton High where he was All-State in football, basketball and track and holds records for most points scored in a football game of 76 points, scoring 12 touchdowns and 2 extra points, most yards rushed, 354, and total yards for a game, 768.
 He also holds the team record for most points scored in a basketball game at 48.